GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/2_split_into_trips.md

 ``` r
     #coord_fixed(ratio = 1, xlim = c(-45000, 15000), ylim = c(-10000, 60000), expand = TRUE, clip = "on")
 ```

-**Something is going wrong here and I can’t work out what.
-It seems like when the track crosses (100000, -200000) it gets cropped, why?**

 Split into trips using time stamps